This project took place at our Edinburgh centre which operated between 2008 and 2021.

 Researchers supported by Tommy’s have developed an online package specific for pregnancy called ‘Enjoy Your Bump’.
 It uses techniques based on Cognitive Behavioural Therapy (CBT).
 This is a type of therapy that helps people to manage their mental health issues by changing the way they think and act.
 The tool is easy to use and can be accessed on a tablet, smartphone, computer or even a Kindle.

-Our researchers have tested the ‘Enjoy Your Bump’ tool in a small pilot study.
-This involved women who were identified at their first midwife appointment as being at risk of developing depression.
+Our researchers tested the ‘Enjoy Your Bump’ tool in a small pilot study that involved women who were identified at their first midwife appointment as being at risk of developing depression.
 In the pilot study, the team found that ‘Enjoy Your Bump’ reduced depression and anxiety in these women.

 The feedback from women about ‘Enjoy Your Bump’ has been very positive: